 Senior Director Institutional Research & Planning

 Valerie has a Bachelor of Arts in English Literature and over twenty years of experience working on projects where technology and creativity intersect.
 She is currently working towards earning a Master of Science in Information Technology.
 Outside of work, she is an avid reader and film buff, and recently took up bass guitar.
-An unrepentant autodidact, she continues to study her passions: computer science, programming, web development, graphic design, and fantasy art illustration.
+An unrepentant autodidact, she continues to study her passions: software engineering, web development, graphic design, and fantasy art illustration.
 (Though she won’t admit it, Valerie also has a flair for writing.)

 Howard Shulman has a Master's in Computer Science and over 50 years of experience in the field.
 He has worked for the United States Department of the Army, Bell Labs, Unisys, and Georgia Piedmont Technical College, in addition to working as an independent consultant.